 Apple sign-in service uses machine learning technology that gives app creators confidence is people who start using their apps.
 In particular, Apple’s built-in fraud detection functionality helps developers determine if a user is real or a bot without revealing any personal information to them.
 If a user is verified as being “a bot”, developers will get a signal which they can treat as a red flag and take another look at the suspicious account.

 ‘Sign In with Apple’ offers two-factor authentication.
 This means that every account with this sign-in option has two layers of protection.
 The first one comprises a username and a password.
 And the second one is Touch ID or Face ID for Apple devices and a 6-digit code sent to a trusted device or phone number for non-Apple devices.
 Such improved security is equally beneficial for both — app creators and users.

-How to implement ‘Sign In with Apple’ in your app
+How to implement ‘Sign In with Apple’ button